 Statement of Diversity

 Homogeneity and parochialism are not values and do not add value.
 The best talent and ideas transcend insular boundaries and lie across a rich buffet of differences that form an authentic culture and evoke a rational patriotism in proportion to its prodigious hospitality.

 If someone has a moral, spiritual, ethical, religious, professional, or personal interdict against collaborating with legal immigrants, guests and residents of other nationalities, some ethnicities, certain political affiliations, distinct regional loyalties or customs, particular religions, a specific gender, or differing sexual orientations, then they should move on—they're not for this company, and we are not for them.
 This is not a matter of mere preference but of ethical commitment; In that case, MadPipe considers it unethical to accept that business.

 Granted, people are in differing stages of personal development, and the impulse to homogeneity can stem from ignorance and inexperience.
 We can tolerate someone in a client company that doesn't fully get it.
-If such bigotry is representative, however, of the company culture and leadership attitude, then please look elsewhere.
+If such bigotry is truly representative, however, of the company culture and leadership attitude, then please look elsewhere.